This post may contain affiliate links. Please read my disclosure policy.

 How to make vegan tomato soup:

-Saute onion and garlic, then add dried oregano and vegan pesto.
+Saute onion and garlic in a large heavy pot.
+Then add dried oregano and vegan pesto.

 Next add whole fire roasted San Marzano tomatoes.

 Add veggie broth and stir to combine.

 Carefully transfer to a high speed blend and give everything a quick blend until smooth.
 I love my Ninja for soups like this one!

 Stir in coconut milk (or heavy cream).
 Season to taste with salt and pepper.